Center for Cooperative Media awards nine grants to New Jersey journalists for AAJA, NAHJ, NABJ, NAJA and NLGJA events

 There is still time to apply!

 And good news in case you didn’t know about this opportunity: You can still apply!
-We will keep the scholarship window open through June 15.
+We will keep the application window open through June 15.
 But don’t wait; get your applications in today, funds are limited!

 Note that the stipends can be used to cover registration, travel costs or member dues related to the event.
 If you need more than $500, let us know that, too, so we can consider the request.